lovchenkov/maze-generator/README.md

 If you want to see the path, use "Tab" button.

+After closing pygame window, you can find solution in solution/solution.txt

 WARNING: there will'be sound if you'll find the way(don't worry, it's innocent)